Generic Name: trandolapril and verapamil hydrochloride

 Concomitant use of Tarka with other antihypertensive agents including diuretics, vasodilators, beta-adrenergic blockers, and alpha-antagonists may result in additive hypotensive effects.
 There are reports that verapamil may result in higher concentrations of the alpha-agonists prazosin and terazosin.

 Dual blockade of the RAS with angiotensin receptor blockers, ACE inhibitors, or aliskiren is associated with increased risks of hypotension, hyperkalemia, and changes in renal function (including acute renal failure) compared to monotherapy.
+Most patients receiving the combination of two RAS inhibitors do not obtain any additional benefit compared to monotherapy.
+In general, avoid combined use of RAS inhibitors.
 Closely monitor blood pressure, renal function and electrolytes in patients on Tarka and other agents that affect the RAS.

 Concomitant therapy with beta-adrenergic blockers and verapamil may result in additive negative effects on heart rate, atrioventricular conduction, and/or cardiac contractility.
 Drug interaction studies have indicated that the maximum concentrations of metoprolol and propanolol are increased after the administration of verapamil.
 The use of verapamil in combination with a beta-adrenergic blocker should be used only with caution, and close monitoring.